sFRHN/NextGame/README.md

-# Steam Random Game Picker
+# NextGame - Decide what to play next!

 This React application allows users to select a random game from their Steam library.
 It uses the Steam API to fetch user data and display a random game from their collection.